-La Chelé Medical Spa offers various types of treatments and products that can help you minimize or eliminate your trouble spots.
-A complete range of treatments from cosmetic injectables to facials, will help you look and feel your best.
+La Chelé Medical Aesthetics offers various types of treatments and products that can help you minimize or eliminate your trouble spots.
+A complete range of treatments will help you conquer ongoing skin ailments or aesthetic conditions that you’ve always wanted to address to look and feel your best.
 Check out the list below to explore your treatment options.

 If you are suffering from acne then you understand how frustrating and difficult it is to treat this skin condition.
 At La Chele Medical Aesthetics, we understand acne and have the most effective means of treatment available to clear and eliminate acne flares.
 Our team of professionals have worked with thousands of acne patients both adults and teens and we understand that each individual requires a unique approach to treating this skin condition, even the most severe of cases.

 Usually blocked follicles are the primary source of acne formation, the breakouts however can manifest in several different ways which leads to different types of acne.

 - Blackheads: Blackheads develop when the follicle is has become clogged, but isn’t blocked off from the surface.
 The edges of the follicle expand, causing the pore to appear larger.
 Blackheads are a mild form of acne and usually appear on the face but are also common on the back, chest, neck, arms and shoulders.

 - Whiteheads: This type of acne is very common and affect both teens and young adults.
 Whiteheads are formed when the follicle becomes closed off at the surface of the skin.
 This blockage causes the sebum, dead cells and bacteria to build up inside of the pore which results in white coloration.

 - Pustules: This type of acne is a more advanced infection within the follicle.
 The build up of dead cells and bacteria typically results in a pimple that can be painful and swollen.